-- SMT is responsible for establishing and maintaining appropriate governance, risk management and control arrangements (i.e. the control environment), for not only the CFA's activities, but also for those provided in conjunction with, and/or on behalf of its partners.
-LCCIAS' remit extends to the CFA's entire control environment. - However, limitations on internal audit resource requires the HoIAS to understand and take account of the position with respect to the CFA's other sources of assurance (internal and external) and plan internal audit work accordingly so that activity can be co-ordinated, ensuring proper coverage and minimising duplication of effort. - Internal audit activity for the CFA (and, where appropriate its partners) includes: - - providing assurance services i.e. reviewing, appraising and reporting on: - - the soundness, adequacy and application of governance processes, risk management frameworks and internal controls; - the extent to which assets and interests are accounted for and safeguarded from losses of all kinds - the completeness, reliability and integrity of information, both financial and operational; - reviewing compliance and conformance to rules, regulations, laws, codes of practice, guidelines and principles - o the accuracy and completeness of grant claims - The economy, efficiency and effectiveness with which resources are deployed; - The extent to which operations are being carried out as planned and objectives and goals are met; - providing consulting services the provision of such advice does not prejudice the right of LCCIAS subsequently to review, comment on and make recommendations on the relevant systems or controls in appropriate circumstances; - undertaking studies, reviews or assignments as directed (or approved) by the Treasurer, Monitoring Officer or SMT;
+- 8.1.
+SMT is responsible for establishing and maintaining appropriate governance, risk management and control arrangements (i.e. the control environment), for not only the CFA's activities, but also for those provided in conjunction with, and/or on behalf of its partners.
+LCCIAS' remit extends to the CFA's entire control environment. - 8.2.
+However, limitations on internal audit resource requires the HoIAS to understand and take account of the position with respect to the CFA's other sources of assurance (internal and external) and plan internal audit work accordingly so that activity can be co-ordinated, ensuring proper coverage and minimising duplication of effort. - 8.3.
+Internal audit activity for the CFA (and, where appropriate its partners) includes: - providing assurance services i.e. reviewing, appraising and reporting on: - the soundness, adequacy and application of governance processes, risk management frameworks and internal controls; - the extent to which assets are accounted for and safeguarded from losses of all kinds; - o the suitability and reliability of financial and other data;

+- reviewing compliance and conformance to rules, regulations, laws, codes of practice, guidelines and principles; - The economy, efficiency and effectiveness with which resources are deployed; - The extent to which operations are being carried out as planned and objectives and goals are met; - providing consulting services the provision of such advice does not prejudice the right of LCCIAS subsequently to review, comment on and make recommendations on the relevant systems or controls in appropriate circumstances; - undertaking studies, reviews or assignments as directed (or approved) by the Treasurer, Monitoring Officer or SMT;

-The role of internal audit in the compilation of the annual governance statement (new)
+The role of internal audit in compiling the annual governance statement

+8.4.
 The HoIAS delivers an annual internal audit opinion and report that can be used by the CFA to inform its annual governance statement.
-Should there be any non-conformance with the Code of Ethics or the Standards and it impacts the overall scope or operation of the internal audit activity, the HoIAS must disclose the non-conformance and the impact to CMT and the Committee, and be considered for inclusion in the governance statement.
+Should there be any non-conformance with the Code of Ethics or the Standards and it impacts the overall scope or operation of the internal audit activity, the HoIAS must disclose the non-conformance and the impact to CMT and the Committee, and be considered for inclusion in the governance statement